Param-Harrison/kidzode/public/courses/pixel-heroes/countdown_simple.md

 # Rocket Countdown

-Make a countdown from 10 to BLAST OFF!

-## What to Do
-1. Press Run
-2. Watch the countdown!
+3...
+2...
+1...
+BLAST OFF!
+Make a rocket countdown!
+Press Run and watch it count down.

 ```python
 # Countdown from 10 to 1